-Gallery of Victorian & 19th-Century Clothing
+Gallery of Victorian Clothing, 19th-Century Dress & Historical Interpretation

 1860 child's cotton day dress with ruffled pantaloons and a matching Zouave jacket